Medical Information

 • Risk of Thyroid C-cell Tumors: If serum calcitonin is measured and found to be elevated or thyroid nodules are noted on physical examination or neck imaging, the patient should be further evaluated.

-• Pancreatitis: Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with liraglutide postmarketing.
+• Acute Pancreatitis: Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with GLP-1 receptor agonists, including liraglutide, one of the components of Xultophy® 100/3.6 .
 Observe patients carefully for signs and symptoms of pancreatitis (persistent severe abdominal pain, sometimes radiating to the back with or without vomiting).
-If pancreatitis is suspected, discontinue Xultophy® 100/3.6 promptly and if pancreatitis is confirmed, do not restart.
-Liraglutide, one of the components of Xultophy® 100/3.6, has been studied in a limited number of patients with a history of pancreatitis.
-It is unknown if patients with a history of pancreatitis are at a higher risk for development of pancreatitis on liraglutide.
+If pancreatitis is suspected, discontinue Xultophy® 100/3.6 and initiate appropriate management.

 • Never Share a Xultophy® 100/3.6 Pen Between Patients, even if the needle is changed.
 Sharing of the pen poses a risk for transmission of blood-borne pathogens.